tenzir/tenzir/web/blog/tenzir-v4.5/index.md

 ## This & That

-- When you deploy a demo node at [app.tenzir.com](https://app.tenzir.com), it now starts up faster, the pre-loaded pipelines come with labels, and have been ported to use the native connector API instead of relying on cURL for setup.
+- When you deploy a demo node at [app.tenzir.com](https://app.tenzir.com), it now starts up faster, and the pre-loaded pipelines come with labels and have been ported to use the new `api` operator instead of relying on `curl` for setup.

 - It is now possible to reference nested records in many operators that wrangle data, such as `select`, `extend`, `put`, and `replace`.

-  The `summarize` operator now yields a result even if it receives no input (assuming there is no grouping with by).
+- The `summarize` operator now yields a result even if it receives no input (assuming there is no grouping with `by`).
 For example, `summarize num=count(foo)` returns `{"num": 0}` instead of returning nothing.

 - The `import` operator now flushes events to disk automatically before